prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

 .. function:: ceil(x) -> [same as input]

-    This is an alias for :func:`ceiling`.
+    This is an alias for :func:`!ceiling`.

 .. function:: ceiling(x) -> [same as input]